CyganTech/ChromeOSGraylogAgent/README.md

 ## Getting Started

-1. Update `extension/manifest.json` with your organization's publisher information and tailor the declared `host_permissions` to match approved Graylog endpoints.
+1. Update `extension/manifest.json` with your organization's publisher information and tailor the declared `host_permissions` to match the approved Graylog endpoints surfaced by policy.
+The service worker will ignore hosts that are missing from the manifest and record diagnostics when a mismatch is detected.
 2. Review `extension/service_worker.js` and update the default policy fallbacks (e.g., allow-listed hosts) to align with your environment.
 Policies pushed via `chrome.storage.managed` should provide `graylogConfig` with `host`,